tanzim-rahman/wgs-training/README.md

     git clone https://github.com/tanzim-rahman/wgs-training.git

-After downloading (and extraction) is completed, enter the downloaded directory.
+Once downloading (and extraction) is completed, enter the downloaded directory.
 You should see two files: *Dockerfile* and *README.md*.
 Open a terminal inside this directory.

 ### Step 3: Create the Docker image